 ATP, or adenosine triphosphate, is the intracellular energy source for your muscles.
 It is a biochemical process known among professional bodybuilders and athletes because it helps increase strength and sustain endurance levels.
-It is especially beneficial for short bursts of activity like sprinting,

 In one double-blind study analyzing the effect cordyceps has on exercise performance it "suggests that supplementation with Cs-4 (C. sinensis) improves exercise performance and might contribute to wellness in healthy older subjects."